RasaHQ/starter-pack-intentless-policy/README.md

   when predicting the next action.
 Defaults to `null`, which means that all conversation history is taken into account.
 - `nlu_abstention_threshold`: The threshold for the NLU prediction confidence.
   Defaults to `0.9`.
-Above this threshold NLU prediction confidence is considered high.
-  Head over to [this section](#how-does-the-intentlesspolicy-work-with-other-rasa-primitives) to see how the `IntentlessPolicy` interacts with other Rasa primitives.

-The configuration of the `IntentlessPolicy` should be specified in the `config.yml` file.
+The intentless policy kicks in below this threshold.

-The following example shows the default configuration:
+The following example shows the default configuration in the `config.yml`:

 ```yaml
 policies: